 Harriotte Lane from Newcastle, won the Miss Junior Teen Great Britain crown in 2015 on her second attempt!
-Harriotte completely fell in love with fundraising and making appearances and the Miss Junior Teen Great Britain title gave Harriotte the platform she needed to promote her charity work which she has won several national awards for!
-In 2018, Harriotte hit the £63,000 mark with her fundraising!
+Harriotte completely fell in love with fundraising and making appearances and the Miss Junior Teen GB title gave Harriotte the platform she needed to promote her charity work which she has won several national awards for!
+Harriotte has raised over £70,000 for several fantastic causes!
 Harriotte continues to support, and be an ambassador for charities close to her heart.
 Since winning the crown, Harriotte’s modelling career has also taken off and she is also a successful Instagram influencer!
 Harriotte later went on to win the Miss Teen Galaxy England crown in 2018, and then, in 2019, Harriotte added another incredible crown to her collection, the Miss International UK crown!
 Harriotte was whisked off to Japan for a month where she explored the country and worked with international brands such as Panasonic and Opalex before placing in the Top 5 of the Miss International final (one of the most prestigious pageants in the world!)
 This was such an incredible achievement for Harriotte, especially as she was one of the youngest delegates in the competition at just 18 years of age!

 My Miss Teen Great Britain experience was a huge turning point in my life.

 Mum had applied as an attempt to build my confidence, I’d burned myself earlier that year and had a skin graft and I was really struggling with my own self esteem.
 It was only when I got through to the semi-finals, mum told me what she had done.

 I got my sash and threw myself into the charity work and loved every moment of it.
 Soon I started making friends with other contestants and to this day I still speak with them.

 The finals in a Blackpool were a teens dream come true with the beauty queen games and the PJ party, so much pizza and cupcakes!